Student economy

 3. Think wisely about food and transportation

-You will really need to make the most of your student aid if you don't have a part-time job alongside your studies.
-Food and transportation can be significant expenses in a student budget, but you can also save a lot here if you plan well:
+The student loan is meant to go a long way if you don’t have a part-time job alongside your studies.
+Food and transport can be significant expenses in a student budget, but you can also save a lot in these areas with good planning:

-1. Buy food for a week at a time, and avoid impulse purchases.
+• Buy groceries for a whole week at a time and avoid impulse purchases

-2. Take advantage of student discounts wherever you can, including on transportation, events, and restaurants.
+• Take advantage of student discounts wherever possible—on transport, events, and restaurants

-3. Pack your lunch instead of buying lunch out.
+• Pack your own lunch instead of buying food out

-4. Consider different means of transportation.
-Cycling can be a good and affordable alternative for short distances.
+• Consider different modes of transport.
+A bicycle can be a good and affordable option for short distances

 4. Take advantage of student discounts